lynnfaraday/aresmush.com/_root/tutorials/code/tests.md

 ## Running Tests

 If you're making code changes, it's a good idea to run the unit tests to make sure you didn't accidentally break anything.
-Just log into the server shell and run `bin/test` from the aresmush directory.
+Just log into the server shell and run `bin/test` from the aresmush folder.
 You'll see a bunch of spam, and hopefully a success message like this:

     Finished in 0.99797 seconds (files took 2.79 seconds to load) 1015 examples, 0 failures